Arkansas State University - Newport

 1. ASU-Newport is prohibited from receiving anything of value from any lending institution in exchange for any advantage sought by the lending institution.
 This prohibits any inappropriate financial arrangements between lenders and the university and specifically prohibits “revenue sharing” arrangements.
 Lenders cannot pay to be cited on the university’s lender list.

-2. ASUN employees are prohibited from accepting anything of more than nominal value from any lending institution.
+2. ASU-Newport employees are prohibited from accepting anything of more than nominal value from any lending institution.
 This includes a prohibition for financial aid officers and other university officials from trips, catered meals, golf outings, etc. paid for by lenders.

 5. The university must ensure that employees of lenders never identify themselves to students as employees of the university.
 No employee of a lender may ever work in or provide staffing assistance to the university’s financial aid office.